Another week of recipe taste-testing in Tree House Kitchen explores full-flavoured appetizers.

 Taste-testing in Tree House Kitchen is unique every week and we look forward to sharing our fail-safe techniques with you.

 Update: We’re so proud of the work we’ve done in our hands-on teaching and dinner party classes.
 Working with you, our clients has played such an important part in the new direction of Tree House Kitchen as a food literacy company, specializing in problem-solving skills and resources for busy families, and community members – like you!
-We hope you enjoy reading about our past classes, and also where we’re headed in 2017, and beyond.
+We hope you enjoy reading about our past classes, and also where we’re headed moving forward.